ramarolahy/moviegoers/README.md

 ## App optimization

 The app should normally be tested across different platforms and also tested for optimization.
+With the amount of images this app uses, performance takes a major hit so this should be considered when optimizing.

 ## User interface